-11 - SPECIAL FUNDRAISING EVENTS
+12 - SPECIAL FUNDRAISING EVENTS

 The Organization's main fundraising event is a golf tournament.
-The Organization collected all of the proceeds and performed all administrative functions related to the tournament and has reflected all of the event revenue and costs of direct benefits to donors in its statement of activities as of December 31, 2021.
-As a result of the COVID-19 pandemic, the fundraising event was cancelled for 2020 and all contributions were used for general operating needs at the direction of the donors.
+The Organization collected all of the proceeds and performed all administrative functions related to the tournament and has reflected all of the event revenue and costs of direct benefits to donors in its statement of activities as of December 31, 2022 and 2021.

-12 - CONCENTRATIONS OF RISK
+13 - CONCENTRATIONS OF RISK

-The Organization's investments are subject to various risks, such as interest rate, credit, and overall market volatility risks.
-Further, because of the significance of the investments to the Organization's financial position and the level of risk inherent in most investments, it is reasonably possible that changes in the values of these investments could occur in the near term and such changes could materially affect the amounts reported in the financial statements.
+The Organization invests in various investment securities.
+Investment securities are exposed to various risks such as interest rate, market, and credit risks.
+Market risks include global events which could impact the value of investment securities such as a pandemic or international conflict.
+Due to the level of risk associated with investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statement of financial position.

-13 - RELATED PARTY TRANSACTIONS
+14 - RELATED PARTY TRANSACTIONS